Chart Color Schemes

 Jindabyne - Berridale's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Private health cover stands at approximately 51% of the total population (~4,444 people), which is relatively low.
-The most prevalent medical conditions are asthma (7.9%) and arthritis (7.8%).
-A significant majority, 73.1%, report being completely free from medical ailments compared to 67.2% in Rest of NSW.
-The area has 14.3% of residents aged 65 and over (1,255 people), lower than the 20.6% in Rest of NSW.
-Health outcomes among seniors are notably strong, outperforming those of the general population in health metrics.
+Both young and old age cohorts exhibit low prevalence of common health conditions.
+The rate of private health cover is relatively low at approximately 51% of the total population (~4,444 people).
+The most common medical conditions in the area are asthma and arthritis, impacting 7.9 and 7.8% of residents respectively.
+A total of 73.1% of residents declare themselves completely clear of medical ailments compared to 67.2% across Rest of NSW.
+The area has 14.3% of residents aged 65 and over (1,255 people), which is lower than the 20.6% in Rest of NSW.
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health